 Persian rice is a staple in Persian cuisine.
 Growing up Persian, rice is something we eat with almost every dish.
 The method of double cooking and steaming the rice is a signature step in making the rice beautifully fluffy and light.

-We do have many different versions of Persian rice dishes such as Sabzi Polo which is layered with fresh herbs.
+We do have many different versions of Persian rice dishes such as Sabzi Polo which has layers of rice and herbs.
 In other dishes we use yogurt for the base and saffron, and sometimes we top it with sliced pistachios or almonds.
 In this recipe, I'll be showing you the classic version which we use as the base in our cooking.

 A popular dish we serve as an appetizer in Persian cuisine is an eggplant dip called Kashke Bademjan alongside Shirazi Salad.

 The Tahdig however is of course the star of the show!!
 We flip the rice pot upside down on a platter, like a cake!
-The pot is then lifted up which will present a golden and crispy top….. heaven!
+The pot is then lifted up which will present a golden and crispy top and taste like heaven!

 What is Tahdig?